Geneva-on-the-Lake is the perfect location for a romantic getaway! Take a wine tour, explore the covered bridges, and watch lakeside sunsets.

 7. If you plan to dine on-site at Horizons, I would suggest that you make reservations.

-8. In addition to The Lodge rooms, you’ll find lakeside cottages available for rent.
+8. In addition to The Lodge rooms, you’ll find Geneva-on-the-Lake cottages available for rent.
 These are perfect for families and you’re treated just like a resort guest so you have access to the pools and workout room.

 Our trip to Geneva may have been our first but it certainly won’t be our last.